 Supporting Academics Through Creativity

 Arts are a vital part of Waldorf education.
-All students begin working in the arts from grade 1 through 8.
+All students begin working in the arts from first grade through eighth grade.
 Art curriculum includes media such as painting, drawing, woodwork and sculpture.

-Children explore practical arts such as knitting, crochet, hand and machine sewing and other fiber arts.
+Children explore practical arts such as knitting, crochet, hand and machine sewing and other fiber arts throughout their time at Minnesota Waldorf School.
 Each grade’s handwork curriculum is designed to foster an aspect of development appropriate to the age of the child.